Lyme disease: In pregnancy

+Other human transmission

 There is no scientific evidence to support Lyme disease transmission via blood transfusion, sexual contact, or breast milk.

 Tick-borne co-infections

 Ticks that transmit B. burgdorferi to humans can also carry and transmit several other microbes, such as Babesia microti and Anaplasma phagocytophilum, which cause the diseases babesiosis and human granulocytic anaplasmosis (HGA), respectively.
 Among people with early Lyme disease, depending on their location, 2–12% will also have HGA and 2–10% will have babesiosis.
 Ticks in certain regions also transmit viruses that cause tick-borne encephalitis and Powassan virus disease.
 Co-infections of Lyme disease may not require additional treatment, since they may resolve on their own or—as in the case of HGA—can be treated with the doxycycline prescribed for Lyme.
 Persistent fever or compatible anomalous laboratory findings may be indicative of a co-infection.